 If you wish to dine at home, you’ll be pleased to know that you can also take home samosas and the curry sauces used in dishes and cook up a feast.

 20 Newbridge Rd, Bath BA1 3JX | rootedcafe.co.uk | Opening times: Monday – Saturday 9 am – 5 pm, Sunday 9 am – 4 pm

 Family-run restaurant Rooted Cafe’s meat-free menu is packed with a range of colourful and vibrant vegetarian and vegan dishes.

-Although the restaurant isn’t fully vegan, the majority of dishes are with an impressive range of options from breakfast, lunch and dinner to desserts.
+Although the restaurant isn’t fully vegan, the majority of dishes are (or can easily be made vegan upon request), with an impressive range of options from breakfast, lunch and dinner to desserts to choose from.
 There’s even a fully stocked bar serving up alcoholic drinks and fabulous cocktails and fresh cakes available daily.

 Some of the tasty plant-based dishes from Rooted Cafe.
-Image via Instagram @/rooted_caf
+Photo © Instagram @/rooted_caf

 Rooted Café offers both indoor and outdoor seating so you can watch the world go by as you enjoy your food on the sunny patio.
 Takeaway is also available if you’d prefer to enjoy your meal at home.